-In several eScience domains the analysis and mining of large volumes of data is increasingly becoming central to scientific discovery, as well as the use of Machine Learning/Deep Learning approaches for solving key issues related to climate change applications.
+In several eScience domains the analysis and mining of large volumes of data is increasingly becoming central to scientific discovery.
+In particular, the multidimensionality, volume, complexity, and variety of scientific data require specific solutions able to (1) support the management and analysis of large datasets, (2) provide array-based functionalities, and (3) support the scientific analysis process through parallel solutions able to deliver results in (near) real-time.

-In particular, the multidimensionality, volume, complexity, and variety of scientific data require specific solutions able to (1) support the management and analysis of large datasets, (2)provide array-based functionalities, and (3) support the scientific analysis process through parallel solutions able to deliver results in (near) real-time.
 The main objective of this research project is to identify, extend and apply scalable big data analysis solutions running data intensive tasks on High Performance Computing (HPC) machines to address scientific analysis needs and issues in (near) real-time.
 The work will relate to (1) requirements gathering concerning the analysis of large volumes of scientific data (e.g. climate/weather), with a specific focus on multidimensional datasets; (2) the analysis and identification of big data platforms suitable for scientific data analysis and visualization to perform a cross-domain evaluation; (3) the extension and customization of the selected big data platforms for climate datasets, to support a large number of scientific use cases; specifically, these platforms will address scalability in terms of new storage models and data partitioning, efficiency in terms of parallel solutions and interoperability requirements by adopting well-known standards at different levels (data formats, communication protocols, etc.).
-Moreover, the research activity will focus on the efficient use of Machine Learning/Deep Learning for the development of new approaches for downscaling and the detection, tracking and forecast of Tropical Cyclones.
-Moreover, ML/DL approaches will be explored to develop Hybrid Modeling in the climate change domain.
-Hybrid Modeling combines deterministic approaches with predictive ones.